Navasota, Texas: Present

-As of 2018, the population of the town was an estimated 7,715 people.
+As of 2024, the population of the town was an estimated 9,471 people.
 The industrial sector of the community boasts 23 companies and over 1,200 jobs.
 In 2009, Navasota was selected as a "Visionaries in Preservation" city by the Texas Historical Commission to protect the numerous historic structures in the city.
 A new municipal building was completed in 2011 and continued downtown improvements are under construction, with completion scheduled for 2023.

 In 2012, Navasota Municipal Airport completed an expansion of its runway to 5000 ft long by 75 ft wide and is now able to accommodate jets on the runway.

 The city of Navasota earned a 2011 Gold Leadership Award from the Texas Comptroller's Office for efforts in transparency.
 Its application scored 17 of 20 points.
 Navasota was one of 70 (out of over a thousand) cities in Texas to receive the Gold status.
 It also received the award in 2013.

 In 2012, Navasota was named by the Union Pacific Railroad as "Train Town USA".

 In August 2013, Navasota was named a Go Texan "Certified Retirement Community" by the Texas Department of Agriculture.

 Media

 Navasota is served by the weekly Navasota Examiner newspaper, which has been reporting on Grimes County since 1894.
 The city is also home to the Willy 98.7 FM and 1550 AM radio stations, which are owned and managed by Bryan Broadcasting in Bryan, Texas.
 Willy 98.7 is a classic country station with local programming that includes the Navasota News and live broadcasts of Navasota Rattlers football games.

-In 2013, the British documentary project known as Vague Direction visited Navasota and interviewed local residents Misslette The Singing Cowgirl and hog trapper Steve Stribling.